-The company claims that the 2018 Air can handle 12 hours of wireless web browsing and 13 hours of video playback - essentially a full day.
-That's compared to 10 hours of each from the 13in Pro - less, but not by a huge amount.
+The company claims that the Air can handle 12 hours of wireless web browsing and 13 hours of video playback - essentially a full day.
+That's compared to 10 hours of each from the 13in Pro and 11 hours for the 16in Pro; less, but not by a huge amount.

 Graphics and gaming

-Unlike the higher-spec 15in models, the 13in MacBook Pro follows the Air in exclusively using integrated Intel graphics - though they're not identical.
+Unlike the higher-spec 16in models, the 13in MacBook Pro follows the Air in exclusively using integrated Intel graphics - though they're not identical.